-You can release all masters by pressing Release then [Release All Masters].
+You can release all masters by pressing <Release> then [Release All Masters].
 This can be useful if something is being controlled by a master but you are not sure where it is.

-12.1.1 SCENE MASTER
+13.1.6 SCENE MASTER

-A Scene Master allows you to preset an output state by firing a number of playbacks or making live changes, using the visualiser to see the effects but without anything happening on stage.
+The Scene Master allows you to preset an output state by firing a number of playbacks or making live changes, using the visualiser to see the effects but without anything happening on stage.
 When you are ready for the new state, you fade the Scene Master fader to the other end of its travel and the new state is output.

-You assign a Scene Master from the [Assign Mastering] menu in System mode.
-Scene Masters are set to Live mode by default which means that all changes are immediately output as usual.
+You assign a fader to be Scene Master from the [Assign Mastering] menu in System mode.
+The Scene Master is set to Live mode by default which means that all changes are immediately output as usual.